 Only a 10 minutes walk away from the Ngong Ping village and sitting next to the Po Lin Monastery, the Big Buddha is the most important attraction on Lantau Island.

-Climb the 268 stairs up to the Buddha statue and admire the view of the Lantau and South China Sea.
+Climb the 268 stairs up to the Buddha statue and admire the view of the Lantau and the South China Sea.

 Discovery Bay